Larney11/OAC_Workshop/Lab3.md

 You can use machine learning to make predictions using your existing data.

 In this lab, we are going to predict the production of energy from wind through a linear model algorithm.

-Download the following zip folder which contains all the required resources for training and testing the model.
+Download the following files which are all the required resources for training and testing the model:

-Download the CSV files which contain all the required resources for this section at the following
-links:

 1. [Energy_Drain (data for training the model)](https://objectstorage.uk-london-1.oraclecloud.com/p/38ybH7s_yutw1_XLVSI2wYYvK8Pk6RA9llI90AIXB10/n/odca/b/OAC_Workshop/o/Energy_Drain.xlsx)
 2. [ENERGY_TEST (data for testing the model)](https://objectstorage.uk-london-1.oraclecloud.com/p/VAtIaDP5uM7j090s5qxcb2EGxbZSJBcAYFs7JBTa8DY/n/odca/b/OAC_Workshop/o/energy_test.xlsx)

 ## Step 1: Create data sets

 Upload both the data sets that you have downloaded at the beginning of this lab.
 Replicate the same steps explained in Lab 1 - _Create a Data Set by adding a Spreadsheet from your Computer._